cppitems/cppitems/items/016/item.md

 ### Custom deleter example

-If a `unique_ptr` manages a resource which is not a dynamically allocated object (for which the default release mechanism is fine, e.g., `delete` or `delete[]`) a custom deleter can be passed at construction.
+If a `unique_ptr` manages a resource which is not a dynamically allocated object (for which the default release mechanism is fine, i.e., `delete` or `delete[]`) a custom deleter can be passed at construction.
 Let's look at a small example which uses a file handle:
 ```pmans
 void parse(FILE *handle){}; // parsing the file